SmartBear/swaggerhub-cli/README.md

   OWNER/API_NAME/[VERSION]  API to update in SwaggerHub

 OPTIONS
-  -f, --file=file              (required) file location of API to update -h, --help                   show CLI help
+  -f, --file=file              file location of API to update -h, --help                   show CLI help
-  --publish                    sets the API version as published --setdefault                 sets API version to be the default --visibility=public|private  [default: private] visibility of API in SwaggerHub
+  --publish                    sets the API version as published --setdefault                 sets API version to be the default --visibility=public|private  visibility of API in SwaggerHub

 DESCRIPTION
   The API version from the file will be used unless the version is specified in the command argument.
-  An error will occur if the API version does not exist.
+  When no file is specified then the default API version will be updated.
+  The API visibility can be changed by using visibility flag.

 EXAMPLES
   swaggerhub api:update organization/api --file api.yaml